AADR Logo

 RESCUE #: 2025-06-07-01

-He came from AR when his owners took him to the shelter to be euthanized, they were a no kill shelter so they had him in the shelter for two months before reaching out to us to see if we would take him.
-Due to humans failing him he has picked up some undesirable behaviors.
-That is where you come in, do you want to help him?
+He came from Arkansas when his owners took him to the shelter to be euthanized.
+They were a no-kill shelter, so they had him in the shelter for two months before reaching out to us to see if we would take him.
+Due to humans failing him, he has picked up some undesirable behaviors.
+That is where you come in... do you want to help him?
 He is going to take work and patience, lots of patience.

-He is a good dog but he does have his challenges.
-He will need an owner that is willing to see him all the way through his life and help him to overcome his challenges.
-Some of which are: barking, guarding and his excitability.
-Are you willing to help him.
-Due to his issues if you are interested in adopting him then his foster mom would like you to email her first and she’ll tell you the good, bad and ugly about him and let you know it’s important to think about it first before filling out our online adoption application.
+He is a good dog, but he does have his challenges.
+He will need an owner who is willing to see him all the way through his life and help him overcome his challenges.
+Some of these include barking, guarding, and excitability.
+Are you willing to help him?
+Due to his issues, if you are interested in adopting him, then his foster mom would like you to email her first, and she’ll tell you the good, bad, and ugly about him and let you know it’s important to think about it first before filling out our online adoption application.
 Her email is aadrpresident@gmail.com

-• Another young small female dog for him to play with or he could be an only dog with his human is home more than not
+• Another young small female dog for him to play with, or he could be an only dog with his human, who is home more often than not

 • Training experience is a plus and would be given preference

-• Someone that could be home more than not
+• Someone who could be home more than not

 ============== Information for All Dogs/Adopters ==============